hx-natthawat/react-simple-bank/README.md

-# Simple Voting (React)
+# Simple Bank (React)

-An example DApp for Simple Voting Workshop.
+An example DApp for Simple Bank Workshop.
 Powered by React.

 ## Development